Isaac Paredes Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.91 team ERA ranks ninth among all league pitching staffs.
+- The Yankees have the ninth-ranked team ERA across all league pitching staffs (3.92).

-- In his last time out on Tuesday against the New York Mets, the righty went six innings, giving up six earned runs while surrendering seven hits.
+- His most recent appearance came on Wednesday against the New York Mets, when the left-hander tossed 5 2/3 innings, surrendering one earned run while giving up four hits.

-- The 30-year-old has a 4.77 ERA and 9.5 strikeouts per nine innings in 19 games this season, while giving up a batting average of .210 to opposing hitters.
+- In four games this season, the 30-year-old has a 5.75 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .211 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.